rabberdabber/RedisServer/README.md

 Briefly describe here how you implemented the project. part 1: I have implemented the redis web server using a modularized approach, I have defined functions to set a single set command or to get a single get command, and functions that make a client header, and also used robust input output to parse the header information received from client.
 To make my webserver robust I have used vector of strings to hold the strings corresponding to the keys and values instead of a single string.
 I also defined a parsing function that parses multiple set commands.
 The function sends a set command if it finds either & or the content has ended, and will repeat as long as the content is done.
 I have also defined my own functions that receive and send messages to clients and servers.
 To make it robust I send messages as vectors so that any size of messages can be sent without difficulty.

-## Misc
-Describe here whatever help (if any) you received from others while doing the assignment.
-No help at all.

-How difficult was the assignment?
-(1-5 scale) 3(it was not that difficult but I have to change my approach to pass the robustness tests)

-How long did you take completing? (in hours) around  20-25 hrs(in total)